 All teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or outside agencies.
 High quality teaching, differentiated for individual pupils is the first step in responding to a pupil who may have SEND.
 Abbot's Hill School adheres to the principle that 'every teacher is a teacher of SEN' and will use its best endeavours to ensure that the necessary provision is made for any pupil who has SEN and/or a disability.

-All pupils receiving SEND provision, pastoral support or those with medical needs will have a Learning Passport.
+All pupils receiving SEND provision have a Learning Passport.
 The Learning Passport documents the graduated approach for each pupil with SEND.
 It is highly personalised and records the nature of difficulties and learning preferences of each pupil.
 This document advises teachers as to how they can best meet the pupil's needs.
 The Learning Passports are stored centrally on the school intranet.
+Each pupil passport will include two targets for the term ahead and these will be reviewed at the end of each term to ensure they are appropriate and relevant.

-Where a pupil continues to make less than expected progress due to SEN, despite the use of an evidence-based approach and well-matched interventions, we will consider referring to a specialist, either through the Local Authority or other outside agencies.
+Where a pupil continues to make less than expected progress due to SEN, despite the use of an evidence based approach and well-matched interventions, we will consider referring to a specialist, either through the Local Authority or other outside agencies.
 We may also ask parents to make contact with their GP.
 Parents will always be fully involved in this referral process.